withLinda/Chatgpt-conversations-exporter/README.md

 3) Load and run the script

-Option A — Paste the script
+Paste the script
-- Open `chatgpt-conversation-downloader.js` from this repo, copy its entire contents, and paste into the Console, then press Enter.
+- Open [`chatgpt-conversation-downloader.js`](https://github.com/withLinda/Chatgpt-conversations-exporter/blob/main/chatgpt-conversation-downloader.js) from this repo, copy its entire contents, and paste into the Console, then press Enter.

-Note: One‑liner fetch from external origins (e.g., raw.githubusercontent.com) is blocked on ChatGPT by its Content Security Policy (connect-src), so pasting is required.
-The console error “Refused to connect … violates Content Security Policy” and “TypeError: Failed to fetch” are expected in this case.

 The panel will appear at the bottom‑right of the page.